adityasolanki205/Unified-ETL-DWH-MLOps-Pipeline/README.md

     15. Open one more tab in cloud SDK and run below command cd ML-Streaming-pipeline-using-Dataflow python3 publish_to_pubsub.py

+    16. Goto Model Monitoring and setup model monitoring for output drift detection

+    17. Create a Alerting policy for Model output drift deviation with threshold as 0.3 and select notification channel as model_monitoring topic in pub sub.

+    18. Create a Cloud Run functions that listens for Pub Sub and triggers retraining pipeline.
+So when cloud alerting triggers a message to Pub sub, Cloud Run Functions gets invoked and starts retraining.

 ## Credits
 1. Akash Nimare's [README.md](https://gist.github.com/akashnimare/7b065c12d9750578de8e705fb4771d2f#file-readme-md)